Sergey5588/physmarch/README.md

-Raymarching game engine made by me and my friend [@MAX-TS](https://github.com/MAX-TS)
+Raymarching game engine made by me and my friend [@MAX-TS](https://github.com/MAX-TS) (he helped with materials and lighting)

 Also, check website for our project: [physmarch.com](https://physmarch.com)!
+(MAX-TS make this, and I make main project)

 > [!NOTE]
 > We used AI to help checking code for logic erros, some code explanation and help with tools, but all the code was written by humans!

 ## Gallery
 ![Demo1](https://github.com/Sergey5588/physmarch/blob/master/demos/demo1.gif)